-Clinical Student Workplace Feedback Tool (CSWFT) - on Qualtrics
+- Clinical Student Workplace Feedback Tool (CSWFT) on Qualtrics - ☐ We use the same CSWFTs used by all clerkships - ☐ Students will be assigned to 1 mandatory faculty per sub-rotation (inpatient site and ambulatory site)

-- □ We use the same CSWFTs used by all clerkships - Students will be assigned to mandatory MD/DO faculty per sub-rotation (inpatient site and ambulatory site) - Students must launch the CSWFTs to these assigned mandatory MD/DO faculty via QUALTRICS. - □ Additional CSWFTs may be launched by the student to another faculty/resident/fellow(s) - Please avoid requesting CSWFTs from people with whom you have a preexisting relationship that may influence their ability to evaluate you impartially. - Non-mandatory CSWFTs submitted > 10 days after the last day of the rotation will not be considered in the student's grade. - We will not be responsible for ensuring that non-mandatory CSWFTs are completed in time to be considered in the student's grade. - Students are not allowed to reach any evaluator directly regarding how to complete/grade each evaluation or dispute any submitted form.
-Students can contact the CD(s) instead.
+- Students must launch the CSWFTs to these assigned mandatory faculty via QUALTRICS. - Additional CSWFTs may be launched by the student to another faculty/resident/fellow(s) - Please avoid requesting CSWFTs from people with whom you have a preexisting relationship that may influence their ability to evaluate you impartially. - Non-mandatory CSWFTs submitted > 10 days after the last day of the rotation will not be considered in the student's grade. - We will not be responsible for ensuring that non-mandatory CSWFTs are completed in time to be considered in the student's grade.